Ten Summoner's Tales: Background

+Sting commented that he intended for the songs on Ten Summoner's Tales to be more upbeat than the material found on his previous studio album, The Soul Cages and that his goal was to write songs that would "amuse my band and family."
 The album was recorded at Lake House, Wiltshire, mixed at The Town House, London and mastered at Masterdisk, New York.
-The cover of the album was photographed at Wardour Old Castle in Wiltshire, featuring Hrímnir, an Icelandic horse Sting owned for a period.
+The cover of the album was photographed at Wardour Castle in Wiltshire, featuring Hrímnir, an Icelandic horse Sting owned for a period.
+He bought the horse from his friend Ársæll Jónsson.

-A long form 'performance' video of the entire album was filmed at Sting's Lake House property.
-The audio used is partly from the album, but partly recorded as played by the band during the filming.
+A long form performance video of the entire album was filmed at Sting's Lake House property.
+The audio used is partly from the album and partly recorded as played by the band during the filming.
 This film was released in conjunction with the album.
 The video went on to win a Grammy Award for Best Long Form Video in 1994, and was directed by Doug Nichol and produced by Julie Fong.

 On 11 August 1994, a compact disc of Ten Summoner's Tales became the first item ever securely purchased over the Internet, for $12.48 plus shipping.
 There was also an interview disc released for the album, in which Sting talks about all tracks on the album.

 The second track on the album, "Love Is Stronger Than Justice (The Munificent Seven)", was named as a homage to the films Seven Samurai and The Magnificent Seven.
 According to the interview disc, the idea came to Sting when he wanted to write a song in the 7/4 time signature.
 The song "Seven Days" is also noted for the sophisticated playing of drummer Vinnie Colaiuta in the 5/4 time signature.

 The international-exclusive track "Everybody Laughed But You" was excluded from Canadian and American pressings of the album.
 However, US singles from the album included the song, as well as a version of the song with different lyrics titled "January Stars".

 The singles for Ten Summoner's Tales also give credit to Fernandes Guitars, as Dominic Miller played a Fernandes P-Project Acoustic Electric Nylon guitar throughout the album.